BeforeTheTeaCools/FunGames/README.md

 # FunSideProjects
-Place to store projects that I work on during free time
+Place to store projects that I work on during free time.
+Feel free to take a look around!